How To Overcome Unreliable Data & Other Programmatic Challenges

 In an attempt to reduce potential risk advertisers will continue to opt for platforms that implement safeguards, provide whitelist and blacklist capabilities, know their inventory, and are frank about fees.

 Quick Tip: If transparency within programmatic advertising is a concern for your company, Lineate’s Publisher Manager can help.
 Publisher Manager packages first-party audience and viewability data with inventory to guarantee ads that are clear about who’s likely to click.

 Marketers are well aware of the huge role data plays in their strategies and campaigns.
 However, data can’t be useful unless it’s clear and credible.
 A lack of access to accurate and consistent marketing data is a common challenge among all types of businesses.

 According to Dun & Bradstreet’s 2019 Data-Driven Marketing & Advertising Outlook, “the big challenge with data is actually getting to it and using it.”

 In fact, 31% of marketers surveyed said measurement and metrics are the biggest hindrances their company faces with programmatic advertising.
 When marketers were asked about their top obstacles to data-driven marketing success, a third said inaccessible customer data was their largest issue.

-Additionally, eMarketer reported that 52% of media agencies worldwide said access to quality data was their biggest challenge of programmatic buying.
+Additionally, eMarketer reported that 52% of media agencies worldwide said access to quality data was their biggest challenge in programmatic buying.

 This type of advertising isn’t going away any time soon.
 Reports show programmatic use is holding steady, and programmatic ad spend will continue to rise.
 So, what are you doing to cut through the ad noise and capture consumer attention with better programmatic advertising?

-To ensure you know exactly who it is you’re targeting when filling ad space, schedule a demo of our data orchestration platform, DataSwitch, today to see how our Publisher Manager platform can increase bids, boost fill rates, and improve eCPM for your brand.
+To ensure you know exactly who it is you’re targeting when filling ad space, book a free evaluation today to see how our Publisher Manager IP can increase bids, boost fill rates, and improve eCPM for your brand.